1. Home

 Who owns the electric meter?

-You may be surprised to learn that your home’s energy meter is not your property.
-Your utility owns the electric meter for home energy measurement, and is responsible for installing, maintaining, and reading it.
+Your utility owns the electric meter and is responsible for installing, maintaining, and reading it.
 Tampering with a residential power meter is not authorized, and is a punishable offense.
 (Not to mention it can be highly dangerous!)

 If you need to have your meter changed, moved, or adjusted, you must work with your utility to get that work done.

-If you have an older meter, you may have noticed a utility worker coming to your home every month to take the current meter reading.
-If you have a newer smart meter, a utility worker won’t physically visit your home, because a smart meter is designed to communicate your electricity usage directly with your utility.
+If you have a newer meter, a utility worker won’t physically visit your home, because a smart meter is designed to communicate your electricity usage directly with your utility.

-Some smart meters communicate via a cellular signal, but it is also possible that your smart meter is emitting radio waves, and a utility worker will drive through your neighborhood to collect meter readings.
-Smart meters with radio waves still allows the utility to collect data without visiting your home, but it doesn’t communicate directly with the utility like a cellular smart meter does.
+Some smart meters communicate via a cellular signal, but it is also possible that your smart meter is emitting radio waves, and a utility worker will drive through your neighborhood to collect meter readings without visiting the actual meter.

 How an analog electric meter works

-Most homes and businesses not fitted with a new smart meter have a traditional analog meter.
-This mechanical meter is normally enclosed in a glass or plastic housing (to reduce the possibility of tampering) and has a metal disc inside that spins when you are drawing current from the utility’s service wires.
-If you are a keen observer, you might have noticed the disc moves slower at times of low electricity consumption, and faster during peak usage times.
+The vast majority of electric meters in the US are smart meters, but some are still analog, or mechanical.
+Mechanical meters are normally enclosed in a glass or plastic housing (to reduce the possibility of tampering) and have a metal disc inside that spins when you are drawing current from the utility’s service wires.
+Keen observers might notice the disc moves slower or faster depending on how much electricity you’re using.

 A mechanical electric meter has two conductor coils that create magnetic fields.
 One coil is impacted by the voltage going across the conductor, and the other is affected by the current going across the conductor.
 The magnetic fields generated by the interaction of these coils then turn a thin aluminum disc at a controlled speed proportional to the amount of electricity consumed.